task-proxemics/XLeRobot/docs/source/hardware/getting_started/assemble.md

 - **Modular architecture**: Even if head functionality isn't immediately needed, you can print and assemble everything below the neck first
 <img width="868" alt="1749615226961" src="https://github.com/user-attachments/assets/d5685698-5f49-407e-a12a-5adc6dbc658a" />

-#### 🔨 Assembly Instructions

-#### Hardware Requirements

-- Continue using M3 hex screws as in previous versions
-- Bottom base assembly process remains the same as [version 0.1.0](https://github.com/Vector-Wangel/XLeRobot/blob/main/Assembly.md#%EF%B8%8F-install-the-lekiwi-base-)
-    - The connectors have been redesigned.
-You may also need to adjust its height (by changing z axis scale in the 3D slicer software) to find the best size.

-#### ⚡️ Wiring

-The head motors wiring are the same as Lekiwi, only with 2 motors instead of three, connected to the other available arm motor control board.
-But be careful with the joint limits.

 #### 📸 Final Assembly